mariomac/goblog/etc/macias.info/entries/about.md

 * Working in multi-cultural and international environments
 * Day-by-day management of the work in big consortiums
 * How Science works (for the good and the bad)
+* I like tech.
+I don't like bureaucracy

 ### Software Engineer at [Gameloft](http://www.gameloft.com).
 2005-2006